By: RJ Fisher Last Update: November 2023

 5. Bánh Khọt – Crispy Mini Pancake

-This is the kind of Vietnamese food that you will often find at street food stalls.
+This is the kind of food that you will often find at Vietnamese street food stalls.
 Bánh Khọt should always be made to order, since the crispness will not hold for long.
+We once sat at a Bia hơi place in Hanoi and kept ordering Bánh Khọt from the next door street food stall.
+Turned out to be the ultimate beer snack.

 6. Gỏi Đu Đủ Khô Bò – Green Papaya/Beef Salad

 This Vietnamese dish is easy to make at home.
-You can use your favorite brand of beef jerky, although it must be said that Vietnamese jerky is normally sweeter than Western jerky.
+You can use your favorite brand of beef jerky, although it must be said that Vietnamese beef jerky is normally sweeter and more tender than Western jerky.
 So, maybe use a sweeter variant.
-Refreshing eat on a summer day.
+Very refreshing eat on a summer day.

 7. Phở – Vietnamese Noodle Soup